Special routes of U.S. Route 501: Buena Vista business route

 U.S. Route 501 Business (US 501 Business) is a business route of US 501 in Buena Vista.
 The highway runs 0.99 mi between junctions with US 501 within the city of Buena Vista.
 When US 501 veers from Magnolia Avenue onto Sycamore Avenue at 16th Street, US 501 Business continues north on Magnolia Avenue, which serves as the main business street of the city.
 Just south of the Southern Virginia University campus, the business route veers northwest on Park Avenue, which the highway follows to its northern terminus at US 501 (Beech Street) just south of US 501's northern terminus at US 60.

 Buena Vista truck route

 U.S. Route 501 Truck (US 501 Truck) is actually mainline US 501 in Buena Vista marked as a truck route along Sycamore Avenue between Magnolia Avenue at 16th Street, and Park Avenue and Factory Street.

 Former routes

 Sanford alternate route

 Established in 1957 when mainline US 501 was bypassed west of Sanford.
 US 501A, in concurrency with US 1A and US 15A, traversed on Carthage Street and Hawkins Avenue.
 In 1960, it was renumbered as US 501 Business.

 Sanford business loop

 Established in 1960 as a renumbering of US 501A along Carthage Street and Hawkins Avenue, in concurrency with US 1 Business and US 15 Business.
-Between 1976-1978, US 1 Business was rerouted along NC 42 on Wicker Street; it is believed that both US 15 Business and US 501 Business were decommissioned by that time.
+Between 1976 and 1978, US 1 Business was rerouted along NC 42 on Wicker Street; it is believed that both US 15 Business and US 501 Business were decommissioned by that time.